 [For all studies, a statement must be included that confidentiality cannot be guaranteed.
 Insert the following required statement, “We will do our best to protect the confidentiality of the information we gather from your child but we cannot guarantee 100% confidentiality.”
 For web-based research, include the following required statement, “We will do our best to protect the confidentiality of the information we gather from your child but we cannot guarantee 100% confidentiality.
 Your child’s confidentiality will be maintained to the degree permitted by the technology used.
 Specifically, no guarantees can be made regarding the interception of data sent via the Internet by any third parties.”]

+[If study data is to be released, describe the person(s) or agency to whom information will be furnished, the nature of the information to be furnished, the purpose of the disclosure and whether the participant’s name will be used.
+For studies involving the use of supplements, drugs, devices or biologics (whether marketed or investigational) the consent form must state specifically that the FDA has the right to inspect study records. ]

+[If de-identified data will be retained indefinitely state so here.]

+Specifically address storage of genetic material – will it be stored anonymously or coded such that the code could be used to link the sample back to the participant.
+Will the material be shared with internal or external researchers?
+Will it be anonymized for sharing?
+How long will the sample be stored?
+What happens to remaining material?
+Will the sample be placed in repository?]

 [If there is a possibility for future sharing of non-genetic research data/biological materials with other researchers or sharing of data per NIH & NSF data sharing requirements, insert one of the following two suggested statements, as appropriate, 1 - “[Data/biological materials] that we collect from your child may be shared with other researchers in the future, linked together with other information such as your age, gender and ethnicity.
 We will share such information, but we will not give other researchers your child’s name, address or phone number.
 There will be a code to link your child’s data [data/biological materials] with his/her name and other personal information.”
 2 – “[Data/biological materials] that we collect from your child may be shared with other researchers in the future, but only after your child’s name and all identifying information have been removed.”]

+[If there is a possibility for future sharing of Genomic research data with other researchers, refer to sections 1(c) and 2 for specific, required, consent form requirements as described in the NIH Guidance for Institutions Submitting Data Under the GDS Policy.
+Investigators funded by the NIH and who plan to or are required to share data are strongly advised to consult the NIH website for important information concerning Human Participant and Privacy Issues or Frequently Asked Questions – Data Sharing before the protocol is submitted for review to the IRB.]

 [Describe any situations in which confidentiality cannot be guaranteed]